thoughtworks-jumpstart/react-simple-clock/README.md

 ## Objectives

-In this exercise you will learn that
+In this exercise you will learn

 - React elements are immutable
 - ReactDOM only updates what has changed
+- React DevTools to view `props` and `state` changes
 - React components cannot modify `props`
 - React components can modify `state` with `setState()`